ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Mail Receivers will implement additional checks as described in [@!I-D.ietf-dmarc-aggregate-reporting, section 3].
-In order to pass these additional checks, the Report Consumer's Domain Owner will need to publish an additional DNS record as follows:
+To pass these additional checks, the Report Consumer's Domain Owner will need to publish an additional DNS record as follows: